Gauge Invariance for Classical Massless Particles with Spin: Abstract

 \section{Abstract}

-Wigner's quantum-mechanical classification of particle-types in terms of Hilbert spaces that provide irreducible representations of the Poincaré group has a classical analogue, which we review and extend in this letter.
-In particular, we study the compactness properties of the resulting phase spaces at fixed energy, and show that in order for a classical massless particle to be physically sensible, its phase space must feature an equivalence relation that is the classical-particle counterpart of gauge invariance.
+Wigner's quantum-mechanical classification of particle-types in terms of irreducible representations of the Poincaré group has a classical analogue, which we extend in this paper.
+We study the compactness properties of the resulting phase spaces at fixed energy, and show that in order for a classical massless particle to be physically sensible, its phase space must feature a classical-particle counterpart of electromagnetic gauge invariance.
 By examining the connection between massless and massive particles in the massless limit, we also derive a classical-particle version of the Higgs mechanism.

-\global\long \vec#1{{\bf #1}} \global\long \vecgreek#1{\boldsymbol{#1}} \global\long \dotprod{\cdot} \global\long \crossprod{\times} \global\long \absval#1{\left\vert #1\right\vert } \global\long \vecnorm#1{\left\vert #1\right\vert } \global\long \tud#1#2#3{#1_{\phantom{#2}#3}^{#2}} \global\long \tdu#1#2#3{#1_{#2}^{\phantom{#2}#3}} \global\long \Trace{\mathrm{Tr}} \global\long \transp{\mathrm{T}} \global\long \refvalue{0}
+\global\long \vec#1{{\bf #1}} \global\long \vecgreek#1{\boldsymbol{#1}} \global\long \dotprod{\cdot} \global\long \crossprod{\times} \global\long \tud#1#2#3{{#1^{#2}}_{#3}} \global\long \tdu#1#2#3{{#1_{#2}}^{#3}} \global\long \defeq{\equiv} \global\long \Trace{\mathrm{Tr}} \global\long \transp{\mathrm{T}} \global\long \refvalue{0} \global\long \parens#1{(#1)} \global\long \bigparens#1{\big(#1\big)} \global\long \Bigparens#1{\Big(#1\Big)} \global\long \biggparens#1{\bigg(#1\bigg)} \global\long \Biggparens#1{\Bigg(#1\Bigg)} \global\long \bracks#1{[#1]} \global\long \bigbracks#1{\big[#1\big]} \global\long \Bigbracks#1{\Big[#1\Big]} \global\long \biggbracks#1{\bigg[#1\bigg]} \global\long \Biggbracks#1{\Bigg[#1\Bigg]} \global\long \curlies#1{\{#1\}} \global\long \bigcurlies#1{\big\{#1\big\}} \global\long \Bigcurlies#1{\Big\{#1\Big\}} \global\long \biggcurlies#1{\bigg\{#1\bigg\}} \global\long \Biggcurlies#1{\Bigg\{#1\Bigg\}} \global\long \verts#1{\vert#1\vert} \global\long \bigverts#1{\big\vert#1\big\vert} \global\long \Bigverts#1{\Big\vert#1\Big\vert} \global\long \biggverts#1{\bigg\vert#1\bigg\vert} \global\long \Biggverts#1{\Bigg\vert#1\Bigg\vert}

-There exists a fully classical description of relativistic point particles with arbitrary masses and fixed, intrinsic spin.
-In reviewing and extending this framework, and ultimately using it to classify particle-types and study gauge invariance, our starting place will be appropriately generalizing the usual Lagrangian formulation of classical physics.